Does My Auto Insurance Cover Car Sharing?

 Does my credit card cover car sharing?

-Credit card rental insurance varies from one company to the next, so you shouldn't assume you're covered if you rent from a car share service.
-In fact, some specifically exclude peer-to-peer rentals, so it's best to check with your credit card company before you hit the road.
+Credit card rental insurance varies from company to company, so you shouldn't assume you're covered if you rent from a car share service.
+Some specifically exclude peer-to-peer rentals, so it's best to check with your credit card company before you hit the road.

 What should I do before signing up for car sharing?